-Google Sites allows USC faculty, staff, and students to create free, custom web sites using their USC-provided Google accounts.
+Google Sites allows current USC faculty, staff, and students to create free, custom web sites using their USC-provided Google accounts.

 Google Sites allows users to:

 - Upload and share content including documents, photos, videos, and slideshows

 - Manage document revisions

 - Create blogs